espocrm/documentation/administration/troubleshooting.md

 For Ubuntu server an apache error log is located at `/var/log/apache2/error.log` and contains all error information.
 The location of log files can be different on other systems.

+## Check system requirements

+At Admiistration > System Requirements.
+It's important to have all required extensions are installed.

 ## Scheduled Jobs are not working

 #### Problem #1: Your crontab is not configured